voxel51/voxel51-docs/README.md

     1. You will see a lot of log output with some warnings.
        Those are expected, ignore for now
 1. The built site will now be in a directory named "site".
-   This directory is sister directory to the docs directory
+   This directory is a sister directory to the docs directory
 1. To get the site to render properly you need to open it in a web server.
    Most IDEs have a built in web server that will allow you to serve up the directory as a web site.